QuickBooks Blog

 Use Invoice templates to create your professional invoices

-If you’re ready to create an invoice, QuickBooks offers many free and customisable invoice templates to help you create different types of invoices in a variety of file formats.
-Options include templates for small businesses, freelancer invoices, service providers, and more.
+When you're creating an invoice, QuickBooks offers free and customisable invoice templates that'll help you create different invoices in a variety of file formats, including templates for small businesses, freelancer invoices, service providers, and more.

 Find a free invoice template that’s right for your business on our free invoice templates hub.
 You can also use our free invoice generator to make and download custom invoices online.

 Best practices for writing an invoice

-When creating an invoice, keep these tips in mind to ensure both parties are clear on payment expectations.
+When you're creating an invoice, keep these tips in mind to ensure both parties are clear on payment expectations.

 1. Write clear product descriptions